steven-wang70/SmallQuiz/README.md

 # What's New
 1) Support matrix questions.
-Please see details in API documentatio **Create a Matrix Question** and **Create an Option for Matrix Questions** for how to create questions and question options for matrix questions;
+Please see details in API documentation **Create a Matrix Question** and **Create an Option for Matrix Questions** for how to create questions and question options for matrix questions;
 2) Pull questions to display for a user, and send users answer to question to the server.
 Please see details in the **For Readers** part of the API documentation.
 # Getting Started

 This project contains:
-1) A Spring Boot application that provide RESTful services for partners to manipulate their online embedded questions:
+1) A Spring Boot application that provides RESTful services for partners to manipulate their online embedded questions:
     1) Create/Edit/Delete site informations;
     2) Create/Edit/Delete question definitions;
     3) Create/Edit/Delete question option definitions;
-2) The same Spring Boot application that provide RESTful services for reader/browser from online content to:
+2) The same Spring Boot application that provides RESTful services for reader/browser from online content to:
     1) Pull full question definitions to be displayed in the online content;
     2) Receive readers' response to an embedded question.
-3) A test command line batch command to simulate the clinent run basic smoke test to the service;
+3) A test command line batch command to simulate the client run basic smoke test to the service;
-4) A JUnit implementaion framework with two testcases to show case how to implement JUnit test cases for the service to do end-to-end test.
+4) A JUnit implementation framework with two test cases to show case how to implement JUnit test cases for the service to do end-to-end test.

 # How to Run the Service and Tests